tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 ## Pick address

-The `PickAddress` method returns an address stored in the address book, chosen at random with a configurable bias toward new addresses.
+The `PickAddress` method returns an address stored in the address book, chosen at random with a configurable bias towards new addresses.

 It is invoked by the Peer Manager to obtain a peer address to dial, as part of its `ensurePeers` routine.